 Anticipate and prepare for the likely call center interview questions you will be asked in your call center job interview.
-The call center guide applies to both outbound and inbound call center positions.
+This excellent call center guide applies to both outbound and inbound call center positions.

-Review the interview questions that explore the knowledge and core workplace competencies commonly required for success in call center or contact center jobs and plan your interview answers using the samples provided.
+Review these interview questions that explore the knowledge and workplace competencies commonly required for success in call center or contact center jobs.
+It is simple to plan your own interview answers using the samples we provide.

 Questions around the knowledge requirements can be answered by reviewing your qualifications, training and work experience as stated on your resume.